 As the ‘mainstream’ of politics and media has come under attack, the basic norms of public life have been thrown into question.
 Authoritarian and nationalist forces advance as liberalism recedes.

-This Is Not Normal takes stock of a historical moment that no longer recognises itself.
-Davies tells the story of the apparently chaotic and irrational events, and extracts their underlying logic and long-term causes.
-What we are seeing are the effects of the 2008 financial crash, the failure of the British neoliberal project, the dying of Empire, and the impact of the changes that technology and communications have had on the idea of the public sphere as well as the power of information.
-This is an essential book for anyone who wants to make sense of this current moment.
+This Is Not Normal takes stock of a nation that no longer recognises itself.
+Davies finds the narrative sense behind apparently chaotic and irrational events, extracting their underlying logic and long-term causes.
+We are witnessing the combined effects of the 2008 financial crash, the failure of the British neoliberal project, the dying of Empire, and the impact of the changes that technology and communications have had on the public sphere.
+How the nation revives from the economic and political shocks of the lockdown remains uncertain.
+This is an essential book for anyone who wants to make sense of the current moment.

 “This book presses pause on the dazzling contingent brightness of the present, and allows the reflections of the evening to gather and turn towards a new day.”